Silviatulli/altermax/minmax/src/README.md

 # Code Refactoring of Minicomputer Tug of War
 Two agents (child and robot) play the game using a Minmax algorithm.
-The robot looks at the child actions to build its belief about the child's knowledge level and generate an explanation (explanation, hint, no-explanation)
+The robot builds its belief about the child's knowledge level and generate an explanation (explanation, hint, no-explanation).

 ## File-by-File Details